Shawn Brown (soccer): Toronto Croatia

-Following his return to Waterloo for the 2014 season he was loaned out to league rivals Toronto Croatia.
+Following his return to Waterloo for the 2014 season, he was loaned out to league rivals Toronto Croatia.
 He assisted the Croats in securing a playoff berth by finishing as runner-up in the First Division.
-In the second round of the postseason, he contributed a goal against Kingston which advanced Toronto to the championship finals.
-He was featured in the championship final against York Region Shooters where he recorded a goal for Croatia but was defeated in a penalty shootout.
+In the second round of the postseason, he contributed a goal against Kingston, which advanced Toronto to the championship finals.
+He was featured in the championship final against York Region Shooters, where he recorded a goal for Croatia but was defeated in a penalty shootout.

 For the 2015 season, he would permanently sign with Toronto Croatia.
-Once again he assisted the Croats in clinching a playoff berth by finishing second in the standings.
-In the preliminary round of the postseason, he recorded a goal against Milton SC which assisted Croatia in advancing to the next round.
-For the third time in his career, he participated in the championship final against his former team Waterloo where Toronto successfully claimed the title.
+Once again, he assisted the Croats in clinching a playoff berth by finishing second in the standings.
+In the preliminary round of the postseason, he recorded a goal against Milton SC, which assisted Croatia in advancing to the next round.
+For the third time in his career, he participated in the championship final against his former team Waterloo, where Toronto successfully claimed the title.

 Later career

 In 2016, he split the season by playing with both York Region Shooters and North Mississauga SC.
 In his debut season with North Mississauga, he appeared in 13 matches and recorded 2 goals.
-He was also selected to the League1 Ontario West All-Star team where he recorded a goal in the All-Star Game.
+He was also selected to the League1 Ontario West All-Star team, where he recorded a goal in the All-Star Game.

 From 2017 to 2021, he played with Master's FA where he appeared in 36 regular season matches, scoring 4 goals, and 6 playoff matches.
 In 2019, he helped Master's FA win the League1 championship after defeating FC London.
 He would feature in the country's national cup tournament against York United FC in the 2021 Canadian Championship.

 Indoor career

 In the winter of 2017, he played indoor soccer with Croatia AC in the Arena Premier League.
-The following indoor season he signed with expansion side Mississauga MetroStars of the Major Arena Soccer League.
+The following indoor season, he signed with expansion side Mississauga MetroStars of the Major Arena Soccer League.
 He recorded his first for the club on March 17, 2019, against Utica City FC.
-In total he would appear in 14 matches and recorded 1 goal.
+In total, he would appear in 14 matches and record 1 goal.